eigenvivek/xvr/README.md

 ## Installation

-Install the Python API and CLI:
+Install the Python API and CLI (should take ~5 min if installing PyTorch with CUDA):
 ```
 pip install git+https://github.com/eigenvivek/xvr.git
 ```